MileHacker Logo

 Road Conditions & Fuel

 Road conditions vary across the region.
 Motorways (autostrade) are typically in good condition but may incur tolls.
 State roads (strade statali) and provincial roads (strade provinciali) offer varying quality.
 Roundabouts are common, and speed limits are enforced.
-Fuel stations are widely available, offering petrol (benzina) and diesel (gasolio), with self-service pumps common.
+Fuel terminals are widely available, offering petrol (benzina) and diesel (gasolio), with self-service pumps common.

 Driving Facts